greendatamining/greendatamining.github.io/index.md

 	We accept original work, already completed, or in progress.
 	Position papers are also considered.
   <br /><br />
-  <strong>Accepted papers (except for extended abstracts) will be published in ECML-PKDD 2019 Workshop proceedings.</strong>
+  <strong>Accepted papers will be published in ECML-PKDD 2020 Workshop proceedings.</strong>